New Port Richey Public Library: History

 In May 2013, the library opened a short lived second location, dubbed the Avery branch, in the newly renovated Elfers CARES Center.
 NJROTC students from Gulf High School assisted in the set up.
 This branch is no longer in operation.

 In October 2020, the library commemorated its hundred-year anniversary with a 1920s themed gala and a special edition library card with a black-and-white image of the library printed on the front of each card.
 Following the centennial, the library undertook a more than $2 million renovation as a part of the facility improvements included in the library's 2017–2022 Long Range Plan.
 This renovation was a complete remodeling of the building's interior, improving both floors of the library with the inclusion of private study rooms, programming and conference rooms, and a more open floor plan for the children's department on the second floor.
 Solar panels were also installed on the libraries roof during the renovation, funded by EBSCO Industries with New Port Richey Public library being one of three recipients of the company's 2019 Solar Grant.
-It took roughly nine months to complete the renovation, from March 2021 to January 2022, during which time the library pledged to stay open to patrons as much as possible, only ultimately closed for five days.
+It took roughly nine months to complete the renovation, from March 2021 to January 2022, during which time the library pledged to stay open to patrons as much as possible, and was only closed for five days.
 The rededication ceremony for the library's upgraded facilities took place in June 2022, featuring the dedication of a time capsule set to be opened in 2050, and a ceremonial ribbon cutting.

 Current services and programming

-In addition to lending of its materials holdings, the New Port Richey Public Library offers many programs and services for the community.
+In addition to lending of its material holdings, the New Port Richey Public Library offers many programs and services for the community.
 The library works with several local organizations and groups in the community, including the West Pasco Historical Society, which was founded in the 1970s with the support of then-director, Janet Lewis.
 The New Port Richey Public Library is fine free.